 This chapter tells you how and when to send us a bill to ask for payment.
-It also tells you how to make an appeal if you do not agree with a coverage decision.
-Key terms and their definitions appear in alphabetical order in the last chapter of your Evidence of Coverage.
+It also tells you how to make an appeal if you don't agree with a coverage decision.
+Key terms and their definitions appear in alphabetical order in the last chapter of this Evidence of Coverage.